danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 Logically, we can think of each partition as mapping to the ["service" concept](http://dicom.nema.org/medical/dicom/current/output/html/part18.html#glossentry_Service) in the DICOM standard, where a service comprises a set of REST APIs.
 The base URI can support [more than one service.](http://dicom.nema.org/medical/dicom/current/output/html/part18.html#sect_8.2).
 However, we don't want to use the word "service" because it's overloaded and may cause confusion.
 Similarly, we don't want to use the word "tenant" since it's commonly used in our documnentation to refer to AAD tenant.

-We propose referencing partitions directly via URI.
+We propose addressing partitions via URI.
 Here are some alternatives:

 | Option | Pros ✔ | Cons ❌ |
 | ------ | ------ | ------   |